Life is too short not to love the sh*t out of yourself – Florence Given

 previous women empowerment posts

-I am back with even more book recommendations because all I do at the moment is read… I decided not to put feminism in the title because… Read more “so you want to read about women empowerment…”
+I am back with even more book recommendations because all I do at the moment is read… I decided not to put feminism in the title because some of these books tackle that issue but the term ‘women empowerment’ fits these books better.
+While some may think they’re the same thing, they’re actually different things.… Read more “so you want to read about women empowerment…”